-We also note the statement contained in the Intercreditor Agreement (see relevant description contained in the Prospectus) that << If the Cap Transaction is terminated early and no Trigger Event has occurred, the Issuer will use its best endeavours to replace the Cap Transaction with a replacement cap counterparty on substantially the same terms as the Cap Agreement.>>
+We also note the statement contained in the Intercreditor Agreement (see relevant description contained in the Prospectus) that << Under the Intercreditor Agreement it is provided that, if the Cap Transaction is terminated early and no Trigger Event has occurred, the Issuer will use its best endeavours to replace the Cap Transaction with a replacement cap counterparty on substantially the same terms as the Cap Agreement.
+However, there is no assurance that a replacement interest rate cap could be found and, upon such termination, the Issuer may be liable to make a termination payment.
+If the Issuer does not enter into a replacement interest rate cap, or is required to make a termination payment, it may have insufficient funds to make payments due on the Notes. >>